dMedinaO/pi5p4k-2B_data_files/README.md

 ### Results

 The results showed that *A. purpuratus* presented a wide range of tolerance to salinity changes between 34 to 57.7 g/L. We also identified an upregulation in the gene coding for the enzyme phosphatidylinositol-5-phosphate-4-β kinase type II (PI5P4K-2β) as a response to hyperosmotic stress at 7 days.

 ### Conclusions

-\textit{A. purpuratus} responded to hypersaline stress under laboratory conditions.
-This study was the first to show a positive response in the expression of the PI5P4K-2$\beta$ gene under hyperosmotic conditions in this species.
+*A. purpuratus* responded to hypersaline stress under laboratory conditions.
+This study was the first to show a positive response in the expression of the PI5P4K-2β gene under hyperosmotic conditions in this species.

 ## figure_data